Kwame Boateng

-Kwame Boateng (born 28 November 1992) is a Ghanaian professional football striker.
-He currently plays for Karela United.
+Kwame Boateng (born 28 November 1992) is a Ghanaian professional footballer who played as a striker for Karela United.

 Club career

 Boateng was part of Asante Kotoko coached by a Serbian manager Bogdan Korak.
 During the summer of 2011, the club went on a tour to Serbia to play a series of friendlies and to try to impress clubs and scouts in Europe.
 Boateng and Owusu-Ansah Kontor stayed in Serbia and joined Metalac Gornji Milanovac of the Serbian SuperLiga.
 He made his league debut on September 10, 2011, in a round 4 match against Javor Ivanjica.

 International career

 On 25 May 2015, Boateng made his debut for the Ghana national football team in a friendly game against Madagascar.